 The Constitution of the United States is considered to be the foremost piece of the legislature with regard to the implementation and authorization of legality and lawfulness within the United States.
 The Constitution replaced the preexisting legislative document, which was the Articles of Confederation; this document was responsible for the conveyance of legal process within the United States of America – however, many historians classify the Articles of Confederation to be reactionary to the unpleasant conditions under which citizens of the United States lived with regard to the Monarchical rule of King George II of England prior to the end of the Revolutionary War.

 Alexander Hamilton, both a state representative from New York, as well a member of the Federalist Party, has been credited with the initial ideology expressed in the Constitution:

-The practices proposed in his Federalist Papers – a publication authored by Hamilton, James Madison, and John Jay – illustrated direct portrayal of flaws believed to latent within the Articles of Confederation
+The practices proposed in his Federalist Papers – a publication authored by Hamilton, James Madison, and John Jay – illustrated a direct portrayal of flaws believed to be latent within the Articles of Confederation